History of NHCORR

 Kristine Paquette

-Executive Board Member
+Executive Board Member - chair

 Kristine is the owner of Homestead Inn Recovery Residence in Boscawen and has worked as a nurse in the field of substance-use disorder treatment at Hampstead Hospital and New Freedom Academy.
 She is one of the original leaders that worked with the National Alliance of Recovery Residences to start its New Hampshire affiliate, NHCORR, and secured its funding from the NH Department of Health and Human Services.
-Kristine also serves on the Governor’s Recovery Task Force and as a resource to the Merrimack County Recovery Court.
+Kristine also serves on the Governor’s Recovery Task Force as a resource to the Merrimack County Recovery Court.
 At NHCORR, she has served on the Certification Committee, the Ombudsman Advisory Committee, and as a certification volunteer.
 Kristine is an indefatigable advocate for and friend of those in recovery.

-Executive Board Member-Secretary
+Executive Board Member - Treasurer

 Adam Moulton